A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Numerical Results

-We test some problems from CUTEst library use the Algorithm \ref{Alg2}.
-The setting of termination criteria is $\mathrm{Res}\leq \epsilon=10^{-8}$.
-The numerical results are reported in Table \ref{table5.1}, where the CPU times are counted in seconds.
-NIT are the numbers of iterations, NIF and NIG are the numbers of computation of the objective function and the numbers of computation of the gradient. $n$ denotes the number of variables. $m$ denotes the number of equality constraints.
+In this section, $N_{it}$ denotes the number of iterations, $N_f$, $N_c$, and $N_g$ are the number of computation of the objective function, the number of computation of the constraint function, and the number of computation of the gradient of the objective function, respectively. $n$ denotes the number of variables. $p$ denotes the number of equality constraints.